-Important Facts about the Father of Computers
+Important Points about the Father of Computer

-Benjamin Babbage and Betsy Plumleigh Teape
+Benjamin Babbage and Betsy Plumleigh Teape.

-44 Crosby Row, Walworth Road, London, United Kingdom
+44 Crosby Row, Walworth Road, London, United Kingdom.

-26 December 1791
+26 December 1791.

-October 18, 1871
+October 18, 1871.

 King Edward VI Grammar School, Holmwood Academy, Trinity College Cambridge, Peterhouse Cambridge